On the Mathematical Foundations of Causal Fermion Systems in Minkowski Space: Microscopic Investigation: Regularization

-\begin{remark} A few remarks follow. \begin{enumerate}[(i)] \item Since what really matters if the value of $\gG_{\varepsilon}$ on the mass shell, we can interchangeably talk of $\gG_{\varepsilon}$ or $\gg_{\varepsilon}$ as regularization cutoff in momentum space. \item The intuitive picture is that $\gG_{\varepsilon}$ provides a smooth approximation of the characteristic function of the sphere $B(0,\varepsilon^{-1})$.
-There is no need to make this assumption mathematically more precise, though, for we will mainly focus on the properties of the Fourier transform of $\gG_\varepsilon$, as will be discussed shortly. \end{enumerate}
+\begin{remark} A few remarks follow. \begin{itemize}[leftmargin=2.5em] \item[\rm{(i)}]As already mentioned above, due to the factor $\delta(k^2-m^2)$, the four-momentum distribution of any solution of the Dirac equation is supported on the mass shell $k^2=m^2$.
+Therefore, when multiplying such distribution by a cutoff function, we see that the off-shell values of the latter do no contribute.
+With this in mind, we can interchangeably refer to both $\gG_{\varepsilon}$ and $\gg_{\varepsilon}$ as regularization cutoff in momentum space.\\[-0.5em] \item[\rm{(ii)}] The intuitive picture is that $\gG_{\varepsilon}$ provides a smooth approximation of the characteristic function of the sphere $B(0,\varepsilon^{-1})$.
+There is no need to make this assumption mathematically more precise, though, for we will mainly focus on the properties of the Fourier Transform of $\gG_\varepsilon$, as will be discussed shortly. \end{itemize}

 \end{remark}